 No, you are not required to attend orientation and develop an education plan if you are only planning to take 1-2 classes.
-However, if you plan to continue at EVC, you must meet the Student Success mandates (multiple measures placement + orientation + educational plan) to get an earlier priority registration date for the next term.
+However, if you plan to continue at EVC, you must meet the Student Success mandates (orientation + educational plan) to get an earlier priority registration date for the next term.

 Do I need to take an assessment or placement test for English, ESL, or Math?

 As a result of Assembly Bill (AB) 705, placement into your English and Math courses will now be based on one or more of the following: high school transcripts, high school grades, high school GPA, applicable AP scores, and the EVC Self-Guided Placement Tool.
 It is highly recommended that you schedule a counseling appointment to discuss the appropriate course(s) to take.
-For English as a Second Language (ESL), complete the Assessment Test Request form with the First Stop Center.
+For English as a Second Language (ESL), complete the Self Guided Placement Request form with the First Stop Center.

 Which English & Math courses can I take in my first semester?